matt1993/4443-Internet-Programming-Matt/Grade_Assignment5.md

 | 5 | The `users` table had the appropriate information added to it.                                         |   25     |   0 |
 |   |                                                                                                        |   100    |  30 |

-I could log in as `griffin`, but I couldn't see the database 4443 and the appropriate tables.
-Which means 1 of 2 things, you didn't create the db and tables, or you didn't give me permissions to see them.
+- I could log in as `griffin`, but I couldn't see the database 4443 and the appropriate tables.
+- Which means 1 of 2 things:
+    - you didn't create the db and tables,
+    - or you didn't give me permissions to see them.
-Email me after you change the permissions and I will add 50 to your grade.
+- Email me after you change the permissions and I will add 50 to your grade.